 7. The applicant has procured insurance as prescribed in section 6-859, subsections E and F.

-B. The superintendent may conditionally accept the application upon specific requirements being met, but a certificate shall not be issued until such conditions have been met.
+B. The deputy director may conditionally accept the application on specific requirements being met, but a certificate shall not be issued until such conditions have been met.

-C. The certificate may be granted or denied without a hearing, but the superintendent may, and shall at the request of the applicant, fix a date for a hearing on the application.
+C. The certificate may be granted or denied without a hearing, but the deputy director may, and shall at the request of the applicant, fix a date for a hearing on the application.
 At the hearing any person may be heard with reference to the facts to be investigated.